The Great DIY Weighted Blanket Experiment

 I don’t know why it’s taken me so long to consider a weighted blanket for my kids.

-Maybe because they’ve always been good at settling in at night... until we moved house last year and Attie had a room of his own for the first time.
-He doesn’t like this one little bit, and it’s been a nightly struggle to get him to conquer his fear of being alone.
-Finding the right kind of night light, leaving a fan on for white noise, letting the dog sleep in his room.
-Letting the dog sleep on his bed.
+Maybe because they’ve always been pretty good at settling at night, until we moved house last year and they had a room of their own for the first time.
+This has taken some getting used to.
+We’ve tried to find the right kind of night light, experimented with a fan on for white noise and letting the dog sleep in the room.
+Letting the dog sleep on their bed.
 Letting the dog sleep on the floor when they argued over who got the pillow.

-I headed back to bed to research how to make a DIY weighted blanket.
-They’re expensive to buy, and what if he didn’t like the feeling?
-Spare cash isn’t exactly abundant at the moment, so I figured making my own would be a great low-risk solution... completely ignoring the fact that I have no skills of any kind.
+I figured making my own would be a great low-risk solution, completely ignoring the fact that I have no skills of any kind.
 But hey, I’m a crafting optimist.

 So the next day we pounced on the local grocery store and bought pretty much all of their rice (I’m not kidding, it’s a small town).
 As I heaved the bags onto the counter, I smiled at the lady and said “Yup, making risotto for fifty”.
 Mental note: She will never get you.

-I thought the blanket-making would be a neat homeschool activity for the kids, so we sat together and calculated the weight of rice we needed in each bag and how many grams were in 1 cup... then converted that to 2/3 cups since I'd ruined my 1 cup measure making the plaster bricks for our DIY Ancient Egyptian pyramid.
-Did I mention I'm not exactly crafty?
+I thought the blanket-making would be a fun homeschool activity for the kids, so we sat together and calculated the weight of rice we needed in each bag and how many grams were in 1 cup.
+Then had to convert all that to 2/3 cups since I’d ruined my 1 cup measure making the plaster bricks for our DIY Ancient Egyptian pyramid.
+Did I mention I’m not exactly crafty?

-I’d made it based on the size of Attie’s sleeping bag, which I thought was kinda genius on my part because now all I had to do was slip it inside and zip it up.
+I’d measured it based on the size of the kids’ sleeping bags, which I thought was kinda genius on my part because now all I had to do was slip it inside and zip it up.
 Who needs to sew when you have stuff that already zips!

-The boys couldn’t wait to try it out and argued over who would go first.
-The weight immediately calmed them and they both loved it to bits... woohoo, success!
-Then Max asked when I was going to make him one.
+The kids couldn’t wait to try it out and argued over who would go first.
+The weight immediately calmed them and they both loved it to bits… woohoo, success!
+Then they started fighting over who got to have it on their bed.
 Cue many silent expletives and a second round of Tape-a-palooza, and an hour later we had not one but TWO of these extremely ugly looking suckers.

 So I’m really glad we made that discovery with the cheap prototype, and not after spending hundreds of dollars on the real thing.
 And it’s not all bad, I’ll probably use one of them (I have restless legs) and with this stockpile of rice we’re now totally prepared to survive the zombie apocalypse.